onthegomap/planetiler/planetiler-custommap/README.md

 docker run -v "$(pwd)/data":/data ghcr.io/onthegomap/planetiler:latest /data/schema.yml
 ```

-Schema files are in [YAML 1.2](https://yaml.org) format and this page and
+Schema files are in [YAML 1.2](https://yaml.org) format and support [anchors and aliases](#anchors-and-aliases) for
-accompanying [JSON schema](planetiler.schema.json) describe the required format and available
+reusing chunks.
+This page and accompanying [JSON schema](planetiler.schema.json) describe the required format and
-options.
+available options.
 See the [samples](src/main/resources/samples) directory for working examples.

 :construction: The configuration schema is under active development so the format may change between releases.
 Only a subset of the Java API is currently exposed so for more complex schemas you should switch to the Java API (see